roots/bedrock/README.md

 Bedrock works with [WP-CLI](http://wp-cli.org/) just like any other WordPress project would.
 Previously we required WP-CLI in our `composer.json` file as a dependency.
 This has been removed since WP-CLI now recommends installing it globally with a `phar` file.
 It also caused conflicts if you tried using a global install.

-The `wp` command will automatically pick up Bedrock's subdirectory install as long as you run commands in the `web/` dir or any path deeper.
-If you want to run `wp` commands from the project root (above `web/`), you'll need to manually pass the `--path=web/wp` option.
+The `wp` command will automatically pick up Bedrock's subdirectory install as long as you run commands from within the project's directory (or deeper).
+Bedrock includes a `wp-cli.yml` file that sets the `path` option to `web/wp`.
+Use this config file for any further [configuration](http://wp-cli.org/config/).

 ## Todo